Job Interview Mistakes to Avoid

 Never have a spelling error.

-Failing to understand the importance of a phone interview.
+You are failing to understand the importance of a phone interview.

 Failure to explain why you are the best man for the job.